DominicKlmNL/apex-legends-config/nvidia-settings.md

 ## Settings

-<p>Before we make changes in your NVIDIA settings, it is important that you understand what those changes are, what their function is and what the benifit is.
-All the settings that we will be changing are listed below, with corresponding information regarding the function and benifit of changing the setting.</p>
+<p> Before we make changes in your NVIDIA settings, it is important that you understand what those changes are, what their function is and what the benifit is.
+All the settings that we will be changing are listed below, with corresponding information regarding the function and benefit of changing the setting.</p>

 <br>